 d.
 The tunnels extend secretly under the CBD south to Victoria Barracks and west to Mt Alexander Road.’

 - Fact or Fantasy?
 The Rialto Towers Cavern” A great subterranean space exists under the Rialto.

 - Fact or Fantasy?
-The Lost Cafe: ‘In the 1960s an exotic South Seas Cafe with palm trees was in the basement of the Manchester Unity building’.
+The Lost Cafe: ‘In the 1960s an exotic South Seas Cafe with palm trees and a crocodile was in the basement of the Manchester Unity building’.

 - Fact or Fantasy?
 Pistol range under Bourke street?
 The State Bank of Victoria had a training school at 186 Bourke Street, between Swanston and Russell.
 It had a pistol range in the basement which I used when I was training as a teller.
 Colin 2015.